Can You Cure Depression? Steps For Managing Depressive Symptoms

 • Atypical antidepressants

 The type of antidepressant your doctor prescribes for major depression treatment can depend on many factors.
 Trial and error may be necessary to find the most effective medication for you.
 Consult a doctor before starting, changing, or stopping any medical treatment, including medications.
 The Genesight Test is one option for providing genetic information about how your body responds to specific medications.
-Many have reduced the need for trial and error by completing this test.
+Some people may reduce the trial and error process by completing this test.

 Psychotherapy